nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

 }
 ```

-## 1.7.
-Measure End-to-end Message Processing Latency
+# 8. Measure End-to-end Message Processing Latency

-**e2e-msg-proc-block** measures the end-to-end message latency metrics.
-It
+The built-in **e2e-msg-proc-block** measures the end-to-end message latency metrics.
-contains one message producing statement and one message consuming statement.
+It contains one message producing statement and one message consuming statement.
 When the message that is published by the producer is received by the consumer,
 the consumer calculates the time difference between when the time is received
 and when the time is published.